javagl/Obj/README.md

 stored in a `ReadableObj` as plain arrays or *direct* buffers.

 The `ObjUtils` class offers basic utility methods for general operations on the OBJ data.

-For example, it may
+## Rendering OBJ data with OpenGL

+The `ObjUtils` class contains methods that aim at preparing the OBJ so that it may easily be rendered with OpenGL.
+These methods may...

  - convert a single group of an OBJ into a new OBJ
  - triangulate OBJ data